 This function is supported starting from V4.3.5 BP5.

-This function is used to retrieve the vertex coordinates of a geometry object, supporting both 2D and 3D geometries:
+This function is used to obtain the vertex coordinates of a geometric object, supporting 2D/3D:

 Zvalue is returned, andWis alwaysNULL.